raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     = bring about (i)
     ?
 La falta de sueño puede provocar problemas de salud : `Lack of sleep can bring about health problems`

-llegó a ser = grew to be
-    ?
-Llegó a ser un gran líder : `He grew to be a great leader`

 salir bien parado = `land on your feet`